 - "Beelze Frog" is a monster from the "Frog" archetype, portrayed as a black and red frog with little demon wings.
 He only has 1200 Attack Points, but gains 300 ATK for each "T.A.D.P.O.L.E." in its player's graveyard.

-- In Black Moon Chronicles, Beelzebub is a morbidly obese demon made up of thousands of flies.
+- Black Moon Chronicles: Beelzebub is a morbidly obese demon made up of thousands of flies.
 He immediately usurps the throne of hell when he realizes Lucifer is gone and declares war on the remnants of humanity.

-- In the DC Universe, Beelzebub becomes of the three co-rulers of Hell alongside Lucifer Morningstar and Azazel after an infernal civil war occured after the Great Darkness was defeated in Hellblazer.
+- The DCU: Beelzebub becomes of the three co-rulers of Hell alongside Lucifer Morningstar and Azazel after an infernal civil war occurred after the Great Darkness was defeated in Hellblazer.
 Even after Lucifer abdicates his throne, Beelzebub keeps this role, often staying out of the way whenever some type of cosmic or political conflict involves Hell.

 - God Is Dead portrays Beelzebub as a member of a group of Middle-Eastern demons and Underworld Gods aligned with Satan, him being a massive obese creature with flies swarming around him.

-- The Marvel Universe has a very complicated representation of devil characters and the realms of Hell due to plenty of Continuity Snarl.
-Both Beelzebub and Beelzeboul are presented as separate characters who both claim to be Satan (ALL of the Hell Lords claim to be Satan to induce fear in mortals, since nobody is sure if there ever existed an actual Satan itself).
+- Marvel Universe: There's a very complicated representation of devil characters and the realms of Hell due to plenty of Continuity Snarls.
+Beelzebub and Beelzeboul are presented as separate characters who both claim to be Satan (All of the Hell Lords claim to be Satan to induce fear in mortals, since nobody is sure if there ever existed an actual Satan itself).
 Beelzebub looks like your standard Big Red Devil, not unlike Chernabog from Fantasia, while Beelzeboul is a more subdued humanoid appearance with red skin.
 It's confirmed that Beelzeboul was one of Lucifer's lieutenants when he rebelled against God in the Christian Mythos, but it's only rumored that Beelzebub was also one of his lieutenants.
 Beelzebub and Beelzeboul may or may not also be the same character.
 There's no concrete proof that they're two different characters, but not enough to say they're the same either.

 - The Omega Code: Just as Stone Alexander transforms into his true form in Megiddo: The Omega Code 2, he addresses himself through his various alternate names, including Satan, Lucifer and Beelzebub.

-- In Tenacious D in The Pick of Destiny, Jack calls Satan "Beelzeboss" when he and Kyle sing their song during their rock-off.
+- Tenacious D in The Pick of Destiny: Jack calls Satan "Beelzeboss" when he and Kyle sing their song during their rock-off.
 Satan looks more confused by it if nothing else.
 "Beelzeboss" is the name of the song Satan, JB and KG sing in the climax of the film.

 - Good Omens: After Adam cancels the Apocalypse , both the Metatron and Beelzebub appear to them to represent Heaven and Hell respectively in order to talk Adam into changing his mind and restarting the Apocalypse.